mihonapp/mihon/CONTRIBUTING.md

 DON'T: https://github.com/tachiyomiorg/tachiyomi/issues/75

 # Feature requests

 * Write a detailed issue, explaining what it should do or how.
 Avoid writing just "like X app does"
 * Include screenshot (if needed)

+# Forks

+Forks are allowed so long as they abide by [the project's LICENSE](https://github.com/tachiyomiorg/tachiyomi/blob/master/LICENSE).

+When creating a fork, remember to:

+- Change the app name to avoid confusion with the main app
+- Change the package name to avoid conflicting with installations of the main app
+- If you want to use Firebase, replace [`google-services.json`](https://github.com/tachiyomiorg/tachiyomi/blob/master/app/src/standard/google-services.json) with your own
+- If you want to use ACRA, replace the `ACRA_URI` endpoint in [`build.gradle.kts`](https://github.com/tachiyomiorg/tachiyomi/blob/master/app/build.gradle.kts) with your own